 On Sundays we set aside our first day of the week to gather with the church and worship God together (Acts 20:7, 1 Corinthians 16:2).
-At 9:30am, we have a variety of Bible Classes, with practical biblical teaching for all ages.
-Then you'll pick up your kids (Pre-k and older) for corporate worship at 10:45am.
-Kids up to grade 5 will be dismissed for Junior Church.
+At 10:00am, we have a variety of Bible Classes, with practical biblical teaching for all ages.
+From there, you'll pick up your kids (Pre-k and older) for corporate worship at 11am.
+Grade 6 and below are dismissed for Junior Church following a kid's feature.

 Since Sunday is the highlight of our week for believers, we prepare for them on Saturday nights.
 Take care not to be out late on Saturday.
 A sleepless night leads to an inattentive morning.
 Come rested and prepared through Scripture and prayer.
 Some folks have found it helps to have clothes laid out and simple food prepared the night before so the family is not rushed to arrive at church.